-Fig. 14 shows the estimated speed and corresponding rotor position obtained from the proposed sensor during dynamic changes of the rotor velocity.
-The machine rotates at 166 rad/s until 1.7 s and decelerated to 0 rad/s until 2.3 s then accelerated to 350 rad/s.
-Fig. 14b and 14c show the corresponding rotor position and the position error.
-The maximum position error during transients is 0.165 rad.
+Fig. 15a and Fig. 15b show the estimated speed and corresponding rotor position obtained from the proposed sensor during dynamic changes in the rotor velocity.
+The machine rotates at 166 rad/s until 1.7 s and is decelerated to 0 rad/s until 2.3 s then accelerated to 350 rad/s.
+Fig. 15c shows the angular position error.
+The maximum position error during transients is 0.165 rad and remains lower than 0.1 rad in a steady state.